TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 35/Genesis 35.17.md

 ---

-And it came to pass, when she was in hard labor, that the midwife said unto her, Fear not; for now thou shalt have another son.
+When she was in hard labor, the midwife said to her, "Don't be afraid, for now you will have another son."